We all make decisions every day. Big decisions, small decisions. Some we are aware of and some are just automatic.

-Now I can no longer work, due to being physically disabled with a rare bone disease, those carefree, decision making days, are long gone.
+Until, along came chronic illness and now I can no longer work due to being physically disabled with a rare bone disease.
+So those care free decision making days are long gone.

 Health is an amazing gift most of us take for granted when we have it.
 Loss of health has such far reaching consequences.

-Chronic Illness can feel like being tossed up in the air and crashing back on the ground head first.
-Life is suddenly upside down, inside out, and we spend a good deal of time in the early days trying to put it back in place.
+Chronic Illness can feel like being tossed up in the air then crashing back on the ground head first.
+Life is suddenly upside down, inside out, and we spend a good deal of time in the early days trying to put everything upright again.

 What we need to do is put our lives back together in a new way.

 I found one of the major challenges when chronic illness came along, was my sudden inability to make quick decisions like I was used to doing.